FREEDM-DGI/FREEDM/docs/intro/configuration.rst

 logger.cfg
 ----------

-`logger.cfg` is useful for overriding the global verbosity level of the simulation (specified in freedm.cfg) for specific source files.
-This is primarily useful for developers at Missouri S&T and so you can leave this file unaltered.
+``logger.cfg`` is useful for overriding the global verbosity level of the simulation (specified in freedm.cfg) for specific source files.
+This is primarily useful for developers at Missouri S&T, or those creating their own modules.
+You can leave this file unaltered.

-More information about configuring the logger can be found in :ref:`logger-cfg-detail`.
+More information about configuring the logger can be found in :ref:`reference-logger`.

 timings.cfg
 -----------

-`timings.cfg` contains timings for the DGI; we recommend simply pointing to one of the provided timings samples in freedm.cfg; see :ref:`configuring-timings`.
+``timings.cfg`` contains timings for the DGI; we recommend simply pointing to one of the provided timings samples in freedm.cfg; see :ref:`configuring-timings`.
 Each host in the simulation must use the same timings which must be appropriate for the slowest DGI in the system, so if a system has two Core-2 computers and a TS-7800, all should use the TS-7800 timings.

 INSERT A TABLE OF THE SAMPLES INCLUDED IN FREEDM 2.0.